aalmuzairee/mad/README.md

 -----

-## TLDR;
+## 🎥 TLDR;

 We offer a method called MAD.
-Using MAD, an RL agent can easily merge multiple camera views to gain higher sample efficiency while still being able to function with any singular camera view alone.
-MAD achieves that by (1) encoding camera views individually, (2) merging the individual camera view features through summation to create a multi camera view representation, (3) framing all the singular view representations as augmentations to the multi camera view representation during the learning.
+Using MAD, a reinforcement learning agent can easily merge multiple camera views to gain higher sample efficiency while still being able to function with any singular camera view alone.
+MAD achieves that by
+1) encoding camera views individually,
+2) merging the individual camera view features through summation to create a multi camera view representation,
+3) framing all the singular view representations as augmentations to the multi camera view representation during the learning.

 -----